Goldman Sachs profit beats estimates, boosted by strong equities trading

 Chief Executive David Solomon, who was promoted to the role in October last year, is undertaking a strategic review of the business and plans to announce the results early next year.

 The bank has already made moves to further develop its consumer division, by expanding online bank Marcus and launching a credit card with Apple Inc (AAPL.O).
 It also announced plans in May to acquire United Capital, a boutique wealth management firm.
+Solomon said on an analyst call discussing earnings that the United deal would close Tuesday.

-It is aiming to generate $5 billion in new revenue by 2020.
+Goldman is aiming to generate $5 billion in new revenue by 2020.

 While overall revenue slipped in the quarter, lower compensation expenses provided some relief.
 Total operating expenses were nearly flat at $6.12 billion.